The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Oak Creek is a small town outside Steamboat Springs.
 Late Friday night, the police followed former Mayor Kathy “Cargo” Rodeman, apparently believing she may have been driving under the influence of alcohol.
 Rather than stopping her vehicle when the officer activated his flashing lights, Rodeman drove to a nearby residence and went inside with her companions.
 When she refused to answer the door, the police, including Sgt.
 Erik Foster, broke it down.
 Then, they tasered her twice and arrested her.
 Kris Hammond is the attorney representing Rodeman.
 From the Steamboat Pilot & Today:

 Hammond said Foster burst into the home without a warrant and “terrorized” the women inside.
 He said the women called 911 out of fear and that Rodeman was stunned twice with a Taser while “cowering on the floor begging for mercy.”
-Hammond also was critical of Foster, who has had numerous complaints filed against him.Partner Content
+Hammond also was critical of Foster, who has had numerous complaints filed against him.The Perfect Gift For Everyone On Your List!Give a Gift Now »

 The police chief defends the officer’s actions with this curious comment: